Saulius Ambrulevičius: Partnership with Tran

 Around July 2014, Ambrulevičius teamed up with American skater Taylor Tran to compete in ice dancing for Lithuania.
 Their international debut came at the Tallinn Trophy in December 2014.
 At the Estonian event, they finished 5th and earned the minimum scores to appear at the 2015 European Championships in Stockholm.
 They missed the cut for the free dance in Sweden and at the 2016 European Championships in Bratislava, Slovakia.

 Tran/Ambrulevičius qualified to the final segment at the 2017 European Championships in Ostrava, Czech Republic; they ranked 20th in the short dance, 17th in the free, and 18th overall.
 They announced the end of their partnership in April 2017, following the 2017 World Championships.

 Partnership with Reed

-2017–18 season
+2017–18 season: Debut of Reed/Ambrulevičius

 In spring 2017, it was announced that Ambrulevičius had teamed up with American-born ice dancer, Allison Reed, and that they would represent Lithuania while coached by Marina Zueva, Johnny Johns, Massimo Scali, and Oleg Epstein.

 They made their competitive debut at the 2017 CS Ondrej Nepela Trophy, where they finished sixth.
 They then went on to place seventh at the 2017 CS Nebelhorn Trophy, fifth at the 2017 Santa Claus Cup, and eighth at the 2017 CS Tallinn Trophy.

 Reed/Ambrulevičius won the gold medal at the 2017–18 Lithuanian Championships.
 Selected to compete at the 2018 World Championships in Milan, Italy, they finished twentieth overall.